MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 >
 > For more information, see [Microsoft Edge Security downloads interruptions](microsoft-edge-security-downloads-interruptions.md).

+## Version 91.0.864.36: May 26

+Fixed various bugs and performance issues.

 ## Version 91.0.864.33: May 21

 Fixed various bugs and performance issues.